Macrometacorp/docs/docs/streams/stream-basics/producers.md

 ## Create a Producer with Specific Options

-This example shows how to create a producer with specific options in JavaScript SDK.
+This example shows how to create a producer with specific options using the JavaScript SDK.
 When we create a producer, we can specify the following options: